qsuelin/SaveDrivers/README.md

 2. Swipe left/right to navigate to other dates for appointments.

-3. Provide calender picker to jump directly to a specific date.
+3. Provide calendar picker to jump directly to a specific date.

 ### Rapid Interaction with Students
 1. Contact students directly from home screen appointment dashboard via: